kohn/yasnippet-inc/README.md

 	some text
 	#include <iostream>
 	*/

-will not work correnctly, becase this plugin doesn't do grammer checking.
+will not work correctly, because this plugin doesn't do grammer checking.

 # Example